Gangs in Canada: Montreal

 Gangs in Montreal are mostly European (most Italian, French, Irish and Russian) but there are minority gangs which are mostly of Jamaican, Haitian, Hispanic, Lebanese, Asian, Sri Lankan, or Cambodian descent.
-United smaller street gangs made up of mostly youths are pocketed in different areas of the Montreal area, particularly in Montréal-Nord, St-Michel, Parc-Extension, Ville Saint-Laurent (St-Low), Côte-des-Neiges, NDG, Rivière-des-Prairies, Saint-François, Laval and St-Léonard neighbourhoods.
+United smaller street gangs made up of mostly youths are pocketed in different areas of the Montreal area, particularly in Montréal-Nord, St-Michel, Parc-Extension, Ville Saint-Laurent (St-Lo), Côte-des-Neiges, NDG, Rivière-des-Prairies, Saint-François, Laval and St-Léonard neighbourhoods.
 Montreal Haitian street gangs are the oldest known Haitian street gang in Canada.
 Forming around 1980 which were called the Bélanger and the Master B. The goal of these first street gangs was to protect the Haitian community against racism from the local population including harassment from the Montreal police.
 Street gangs introduced break dancing and hip hop culture to Montreal.
-At the beginning there was no crime related activities from these gang who had mostly a peaceful mentality in general.
+At the beginning there was no crime related activities from these gangs who had mostly a peaceful mentality in general.